 COMM 570.
-ADVANCED ORAL INTERPRETATION.
-Three hours credit.
+Advanced Oral Interpretation.
+(3).
 An advanced study in the oral communication of literature.
 Some attention will be given to the oral tradition of the language and historical basis of interpretation.
 Individual and group performance will include the lecture-recital, Readers Theater and Chamber Theater.